Two weeks ago

 …We want to be a Church of memory, which appreciates and respects the elderly and gives them their rightful place.

 It’s true.
 Belonging is not just for young people.
 Everyone needs to know that they belong.
-I am reminded of a beautiful phrase by Jean Vanier where he said that “everyone has a right to know that they are loved.”
+I am reminded of a beautiful phrase I heard once that, “everyone has a right to know that they are loved.”
 I would add that we all have a right to belong and to know that we belong.

 This is directly related to our ability to dream and to love.